llun/homebridge-wifipresence/readme.md

 Two presence scripts are provided:

 - `presence.sh`: To run on the router/access point to gather device MAC addresses from WiFi interfaces.
-- `presence.sh`: To run on the server where Homebridge is running, for when you do not have access or cannot run scripts on the router/access point.
+- `presence_server.sh`: To run on the server where Homebridge is running, for when you do not have access or cannot run scripts on the router/access point.

 ## License